How Fast Is A Hummingbird’s Heartbeat?

 As you can see, the hummingbird isn’t too far off from the top spot.
 But how does such a small bird have such a high heart rate?
 One of the reasons for the hummingbird’s high heart rate is that they need to eat constantly.

-ALSO READ: How Does a Hummingbird Fly?
+ALSO READ: How Long Do Hummingbird Moths Live?

 What Is The Heart Rate Of A Hummingbird?